bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 First, the "SC_part_table.txt" file needs to be modified to include a /dev/sdX8 partition.
-The file included in this project has a commented out line corresponding to partititon 8 that can be easily uncommented to include this new partition.
+The file included in this project has a commented out line corresponding to partition 8 that can be easily uncommented to include this new partition.

 After executing all of the other commands, before removing the target drive from the building Linux system you can format the Data partition as follows.
 Note that the "lvm2"